Installation

 - Optional iOS device

-You don't need a physical iOS device to compile your application and test it for iOS, as NativePHP for mobile supports the iOS Simulator.
-However, we highly recommend that you test your application on a real device before submitting to the App Store.
+You don't need a physical iOS/Android device to compile your application and test it for your app, as NativePHP for mobile supports the iOS Simulator and Android emulators.
+However, we highly recommend that you test your application on a real device before submitting to the App/Google Play Store.

 #Laravel

-NativePHP for mobile is built to work best with Laravel.
+NativePHP for mobile is built to work with Laravel.
 You can install it into an existing Laravel application, or start a new one.
+The most painless way to get PHP and Node up and running on your system is with Laravel Herd.
+It's fast and free!

 Before you begin, you will need to purchase a license.
-Licenses can be obtained via Anystack.
+Licenses can be obtained here.

-This package contains all the libraries, classes, commands, and interfaces that your application will need to work with iOS.
+This package contains all the libraries, classes, commands, and interfaces that your application will need to work with iOS and Android.

 #Run the NativePHP installer